lake-wg/edhoc/draft-ietf-lake-traces.md

 ### Curve point of low order

-Curve25519 point of low order which fails the all-zero output check.
-Requirement to perform the all-zero output check according to Section 9.2 of {{I-D.ietf-lake-edhoc}}.
+Curve25519 point of low order which fails the check for all-zero output according to Section 9.2 of {{I-D.ietf-lake-edhoc}}.

 ~~~~~~~~
 Invalid message_1 (37 bytes)